 What is pulmonary hypertension?

-Pulmonary hypertension is high blood pressure in the blood vessels that carry blood to your lungs.
-They are called the pulmonary arteries.
+Pulmonary hypertension is when you have high blood pressure in the blood vessels that carry blood to your lungs.
+These vessels are called the pulmonary arteries.
+It’s not the same blood pressure measured by a cuff on your arm.

 Pulmonary: to do with your lungs